KalaKit/KalaWindow/readme.md

 > Read Linux_prerequisites.txt

-Follow the [example project](https://github.com/KalaKit/KalaTestProject) to see how to set up and use this library in a real-world example for both Windows and Linux.
+Follow the [example project](https://github.com/lost-empire-entertainment/circuit-chan) to see how to set up and use this library in a real-world game example for Windows.

 ---